h4ckd0tm3/project-athena/Curriculum/Module 11 - Linux and Server Security/lectures/lecture_2_hardening.md

 #### Exec Shield

-Exec Shield is a project that has it's origins at Red Hat.
+Exec Shield is a project that has its origins at Red Hat.
 It was developed in late 2002 with the aim of reducing the risk of worms or other automated remote attacks on Linux systems.
 It attempts to flag data memory as non-executable and program memory as non-writable, therefore suppressing many security exploits such as buffer overflows or other techniques relying on overwriting data and inserting code.

 Steps for root:
 1. Enable Exec Shield in the sysctl.d config files